Event

 But is the AtMI really effective?
 Or does it actually serve to maintain the power and excessive profitability of Big Pharma?

-Join us in a discussion to critically interrogate the use of the "league table" as an accountability mechanism to improve access to medicines, and explore why such mechanisms might paradoxically weaken efforts to regulate pharmaceutical companies.
+A discussion was held on 17 October to critically interrogate the use of the "league table" as an accountability mechanism to improve access to medicines, and explore why such mechanisms might paradoxically weaken efforts to regulate pharmaceutical companies.